cubar/mqboard/Readme.md

 - /pyboard
 that refers to the filesystem on your esp module.
 From your rshell prompt you can type:
-- repl
+- sync image /pyboard # upload all contents of image to the esp module
-to enter repl mode where you can type micropython directly on your esp module.
+- repl                # Enter into interactive micropython mode on your esp module.

 Communication via MQTT (mqb) is much faster then via USB (rshell).
-Set you environment in the mqb script.
+After uploading the contents of the image folder to the esp module and setting you environment in the mqb script, You need to set two environment variables:
-The MQBOARD_SERVER should be the ip address of your MQTT server and MQBOARD_PREFIX is the first sting of the topic.
+- export MQBOARD_SERVER='10.0.0.1'    # the ip address of your MQTT server
-This prefix is unique for every esp board and you can find it using the repl and looking for a line of the form:
+- export MQBOARD_PREFIX='<board-id>' # the first string of the topic This prefix is unique for every esp board and you can find it using the repl and looking for a line of the form:
 - I 16:50:20.298 watchdog: === topic=3101a4/mqb/cmd/eval/0F00D/